chef-boneyard/chef-web-docs-2016/chef_master/source/resource_container_service.rst

 |chef| for Containers
 =====================================================

-.. warning:: This topic has been moved to http://docs.chef.io/containers.html.
+.. warning:: This topic has been deprecated!
+For information about everything that |chef| can do, please see http://docs.chef.io.